Ronan Curtis: Derry City

-Curtis moved to Derry City's academy in 2014, after playing for Kildrum Tigers and Swilly Rovers.
-He made his senior debut for the club on 8 May 2015, coming on as a second-half substitute in a 2–0 home loss against Galway United.

-Curtis scored his first goal for Derry on 30 October 2015, netting his team's first in a 4–2 away loss against Longford Town.
-On 25 November, he signed a two-year contract extension, and scored a brace in a 2–2 home draw against Shamrock Rovers on 27 September of the following year.
+Curtis joined Derry City's academy in 2014, after playing for Kildrum Tigers and Swilly Rovers.
+He made his senior debut at Brandywell on 8 May 2015, coming on as a second-half substitute in a 2–0 loss against Galway United.
+He scored his first goal for Derry on 30 October, netting his team's first in a 4–2 defeat at Longford Town.
+On 25 November, he signed a two-year contract extension, and ended the 2015 season with 13 appearances under the stewardship of Peter Hutton.
+Curtis scored a brace in a 2–2 home draw with Shamrock Rovers on 27 September 2016.
+He ended the 2016 season with six goals in 29 appearances as Derry secured a European qualification place with a third-place finish.

 On 19 February 2017, Curtis signed a new contract extension with the Candystripes.
-He finished the campaign with eight goals in 32 appearances, and had a move to Swedish side Östersunds FK cancelled in August after failing to agree personal terms.
+He finished the 2017 campaign with eight goals in 32 appearances, and had a move to Swedish side Östersunds FK cancelled in August after failing to agree personal terms following an agreed transfer fee of around €150,000.
+Derry finished in fourth place, which was again enough to secure European football.
+Curtis scored on his European debut at FC Midtjylland in the 2017–18 UEFA Europa League.
 On 7 May 2018, amid high interest from Portsmouth, Curtis scored a hat-trick in a 7–3 home routing of Shelbourne, taking his side to the semi-finals of the League of Ireland Cup.
+He insisted on playing for Derry after his move to Portsmouth was confirmed and before the international transfer window opened.
+Derry manager Kenny Shiels criticised the move, however, stating that Derry City were a superior footballing team to Portsmouth.
+Curtis left the 2018 season with eight goals in 24 games, taking his final total with Derry to 24 goals in 100 league and cup appearances.